SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-device-channels.md

 6. To change the alias of the device channel, enter a new alias in the **Alias** text box.

-    > **Note:**
+    > [!NOTE]
     > If you change a device channel's alias, you must manually change the alias in other places where you use it.
 For example, you must manually change the alias in custom code or markup, and you must manually change the mappings between the device channel and master pages.

 7. To change the description of the device channel, enter a new description in the **Description** text box.